 A Fair Deal:

-We have been working with our local partners in Peru for around 20 years.
-They are extremely committed to staff welfare and to protecting the environment.
-All staff is paid a fair wage and receives proper treatment by their employers in exchange for their incredibly valuable local expertise.
+Our local partner in Peru is extremely committed to staff welfare and to protecting the environment.
+All staff are paid a fair wage and receive proper treatment by their employers in exchange for their incredibly valuable local expertise.
 They are also encouraged to put environmental protection practices into use in their own communities - regular training courses are held for all staff to increase their understanding of how to protect their natural and cultural heritage.
 This should filter through to clients in briefings, which help to minimise detrimental effects on the people and environments we visit.